wuudgh/js-fundamentals/README.md

 **Inspect** this output.
 Your output might be slightly different.
 Read through this, and focus on one test at a time.
 Get the tests to pass by editing the corresponding source file for the test, located in the `src` directory.
 In the above example, you would edit `src/variables/assignments.js` and follow the instructions to make the test pass.

 **NB:** Do not change any code in the `spec` directory.
 When you encounter something you don't know, research it, using the [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference).

 The README file for each topic also contains an overview of the concepts required to make the tests pass.
+In the README files, when you see this message:

+> 👨‍💻 Run these examples in your REPL as you read along! 👨‍💻

+Open up your REPL and type in the code samples as you go.
 Once you've passed the tests for each exercise, push your work to your repository
 ```sh
 $ git add src/variables/assignments.js
 $ git commit -m "variable assignments completed"